Mjz86/c_colon/mcc.md

 `no_dll_comparable_address`(default)/`dll_comparable_address`(dynamic loader used Function and variable ( any symbol) qualifier):

- a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function,

- a `dll_comparable_address` mandates that the storage adress is unique,
+ a function,  variable or storage space,  used in the dynamic shared  library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,

  comparing two variables with  `no_dll_comparable_address` may or may not change during the execution , also interposition is not allowed for these values.